This is our ultimate guide on how to use Google My Maps to Plan a Road Trip.

 This is such a big deal because you’ve got all your pins for every destination, attraction, and rest stop pre-dropped into your map.
 You don’t have to waste time planning this on the go because you already did it.

 To actually load turn-by-turn directions from one pin to the next, click the destination pin you want to navigate to.
 In my case, this will be St. Ignace again.

 Then tap “Directions”

-All you need to do is click your first two sets of pins to get turn by turn driving directions.
+You only need to click your first two pins to get turn-by-turn driving directions.

-If all this back-and-forth between Google My Maps and Google Maps has got your head spinning, let’s back up a moment and examine the differences between both these programs.
+If all this back-and-forth between Google My Maps and Google Maps has got your head spinning, let’s back up and examine the differences between these programs.